Breast cancer screenings

-- Starting at age 40, talk with your doctor about whether screening mammography is right for you.
+- Starting at age 40: Talk with your doctor about whether a mammogram is right for you.

-- Starting at age 50, get a mammogram at least every other year.
+- From age 50 and on: Get a mammogram at least every other year.

-If you're at high risk for breast cancer based on your personal or family medical history, or if you have a genetic breast mutation:
+If you're high risk based on your personal or family medical history or a genetic breast mutation:

-- Starting at 40, get an annual mammogram.
-However, you may need to start earlier depending on your family history.
+- You may need to start earlier, depending on your family history.
 If you have a close relative with breast cancer, start getting an annual mammogram 10 years earlier than your relative was at the time of her diagnosis – but not before age 30.

 Please note: If you’ve received a COVID-19 vaccine, the Society of Breast Imaging recommends that you wait four to six weeks after vaccination before scheduling your mammogram.

 How do you know if you’re average or high risk?